PisterLab/BotNet/README.md

 * Created a wrapper class for remote control of the simulator
 * Added functionality to pass arguments into scenarios.

+Swarm-Sim comprosises the dynamics simulation componenet of the dual-simulator.
+There are two primary places where experiments are defined on the Swarm-Sim side.
+#### Scenarios
+A scenario is the initial conditions for a simulation.
+In these files, the world api is used to define the initial positions of all objects in the simulation.
+Scenarios are loaded from swarmsimmaster/components/scenarios at the beggining of the simulation.
+The current simulation to be loaded is defined in swarmsimmaster/config.ini

+#### Solutions.
+Solutions are where control updates are implemented.
+These use utilize the world api to define the simulation behavior at every time step.
+The solution function is called on every iteration of Swarm-Sim's main loop.
+Like a scenario a solution is loaded from swarmsimmaster/components/solutions and an experiments solution is defined in config.ini.
+See swarmsimmaster/components/solutions/flock.py for an example solution
 ----
 ## Running BotNet
 to run the dual visualization, first (in the top level directory): python dual_vis_messenger_server.py  then (in seperate terminals).
 6tisch/gui/backend/start and (in the swarmsimmaster folder) python3 swarmsim.py